Not in a relationship? DON'T SWEAT IT... You can still TRAVEL SOLO!

 We all feel the pressure to settle down.
 But maybe there is a reason why life has taken you down that path yet!

 So what if you are not in a relationship… Don’t Sweat It!
 Stop searching for love and embrace being single.
 Being single is awesome.
 I can honestly say had the time of my life doing what I want, when I want!

 Although I must admit, flying solo certainly has its challenges too.

 Most of my girlfriends are married or in relationships.
-They still make time to catch up with me (minus their man!) whenever we are both free.
-However, ]holidays are always the time when I find myself on my own.
+They still make time to catch up with me (minus their man) whenever we are both free.
+However, holidays are always the time when I find myself on my own.
 At first, I let this stop me travelling.
 I’d spend hours browsing travel brochures and Pinterest.
 Then think to myself, that looks amazing… but I’d rather experience it with someone!
 So for years, I put off travelling.
-After falling in love for the first time at a very young age, I experienced several long-term relationships.
-By my mid-twenties, though, I felt the urge to move on to pursue my personal career ambitions.
-So I set off to fulfil my travel dreams flying solo!

 I have been single now for many years.
 But I’m so happy that I got over my travel nerves and set off to explore the world flying solo!